Nicholas Saputra

-Nicholas Saputra Schubring (born 24 February 1984) is an Indonesian actor and film producer.
+Nicholas Schubring Saputra (born 24 February 1984) is an Indonesian actor and film producer.
 He first rose to prominence as Rangga in the 2002 hit film Ada Apa dengan Cinta?, a role he reprised in Ada Apa Dengan Cinta?
 2 in 2016.
 He has since established himself as one of Indonesia's most acclaimed actors with two Citra Award wins for Best Actor as the titular character in Riri Riza's Gie in 2005 and Best Supporting Actor in Edwin's Aruna & Her Palate in 2018.

-Saputra is also known as an activist dedicated to environmental and conservation issues as well as children's rights.
-He has served as the executive producer and producer of several environmental films through his production company Tanakhir Films.
+Saputra is also an activist dedicated to environmental and conservation issues, as well as supporting children's rights.
+He has served as executive producer and producer of several environmental films through his production company, Tanakhir Films.
 In 2019, Saputra was named a UNICEF Indonesia Goodwill Ambassador.

 Early life and education

-Nicholas Saputra was born to a German father and an Indonesian-Javanese mother.
+Saputra was born on 24 February 1984 in Jakarta, Indonesia, to Horst Schbring, a German father, and an Indonesian-Javanese mother from Yogyakarta.
+His maternal grandfather was from Kebumen and his maternal grandmother was from Kutoarjo.
 After graduating from SMA Negeri 8 Jakarta high school, Saputra continued his study in University of Indonesia.
 He was named as one of valedictorians in high school.
 He holds a degree in architecture from University of Indonesia.

 Career

 2002–2004: Breakthrough and Citra Award win

-Nicholas Saputra started his career in fashion industry as a runway model and has appeared in magazine's covers when he was in high school.
+Saputra started his career in fashion industry as a runway model and has appeared in magazine's covers when he was in high school.
 He was scouted by a teen magazine while playing baseball in Gelora Bung Karno Stadium when he was fifteen.

 An inexperienced actor without any history in the entertainment industry, Saputra landed the lead role at his very first audition at age 17, to play in Rudy Soedjarwo's cult classic romance blockbuster Ada Apa dengan Cinta? opposite actress Dian Sastrowardoyo, which was released in 2002.
 For his performance in the film as Rangga, an indifferent and aloof student who caught up in romance with the most popular girl in high school, he earned his first Citra (the Indonesian equivalent to the Oscars) nomination in Indonesian Film Festival for Best Leading Actor.
 The film also catapulted him to stardom in both Indonesia and Malaysia.
 Saputra recalls of his career beginnings:

 In 2003, Saputra was cast as a violinist in Biola Tak Berdawai, written and directed by Sekar Ayu Asmara.
-The film had its world premiere at the Cairo International Film Festival, where it secured a Best New Director award and Naguib Mahfouz prize for Best Screenplay.
+The film had its world premiere at the Cairo International Film Festival, where it secured the Best New Director award and Naguib Mahfouz prize for Best Screenplay.
 It was also Indonesia's submission to the 76th Academy Awards for Best Foreign Language Film.
 For his performance in the film, Saputra was awarded Best Actor at the 2003 Bali International Film Festival.